Downstream (petroleum industry)

-The oil and gas industry is usually divided into three major sectors: upstream, midstream, and downstream.
-The downstream sector is the refining of petroleum crude oil and the processing and purifying of raw natural gas, as well as the marketing and distribution of products derived from crude oil and natural gas.
-The downstream sector reaches consumers through products such as gasoline or petrol, kerosene, jet fuel, diesel oil, heating oil, fuel oils, lubricants, waxes, asphalt, natural gas, and liquefied petroleum gas (LPG) as well as naphtha and hundreds of petrochemicals.
+The downstream sector of The petroleum industry is the refining of crude oil and the processing and purifying of raw natural gas, as well as the wholesale and retail marketing and distribution of petroleum products derived from them.
+It is, along with midstream and upstream, one of three major sectors of the petroleum industry.

-Midstream operations are often included in the downstream category and are considered to be a part of the downstream sector.
+The downstream sector produces such consumer petrochemicals as gasoline or petrol, kerosene, jet fuel, diesel oil, heating oil, fuel oils, lubricants, waxes, asphalt, natural gas, and liquefied petroleum gas (LPG) as well as naphtha and hundreds of others.